 Our little Makayla had a very big day yesterday, not her birthday (that's still a few weeks away), but a very big day medically speaking.
 She had a bilateral medial rectus recession surgery.
 Huh?
 Okay, in common terms, she had surgery on both of her eyes to correct her strabismus (aka crossed eyes).

-one of he last strabismus pictures!
+Sunday at lunch, hopefully one of he last strabismus pictures! |

 We started noticing her right eye turning in when she was about 3 months old.
 More than just the normal 'crazy newborn eyes' where they are still gaining control over those muscles.
 Then we started noticing the left eye doing the same.
 There were times when she looked normal, and then others where you couldn't tell which eye she was looking at you with it was so bad.